DrTimothyAldenDavis/GraphBLAS/GraphBLAS/README.md

     savepath

-Or, if that function is not allowed because of file permissions, add these commands to your startup.m file:
+Or, if that function is not allowed because of file permissions, add this command to your startup.m file:

     % add the MATLAB interface to the MATLAB path addpath ('/home/me/SuiteSparse/GraphBLAS/GraphBLAS') :
-    try
-        GrB.init
-        fprintf ('GraphBLAS initialized\n') ;
-    catch
-        fprintf ('GraphBLAS not initialized\n') ;
-    end

 where the path /home/me/SuiteSparse/GraphBLAS/GraphBLAS is the full path to this folder.

-The code that calls GrB.init should be added to your startup.m in all cases.
-The name "GraphBLAS/GraphBLAS" is used so that this can be done in
+The name "GraphBLAS/GraphBLAS" is used for this folder so that this can be done in MATLAB:
-MATLAB:

     help graphblas